markstringer-dti/markstringer-dti.github.io/dti.md

 Oh dear.
 Well.
 There is a good chance that you picked this book up because you wanted to deliver what seems to be an impossible project.
 I'm delivering on that promise.
 I'm not delivering on the promise that delivering these projects is a walk in the park or a day at the beach.

 Dealing with the problems that you find and making them clear to your team and your sponsors can be a rough ride.
 It can be hard to stick to it.
-It needs an ability to talk calmly and firmly about difficult issues.
+It needs an ability to talk about difficult issues.
 It also needs the ability to be understanding when people call you not very nice names.
 But there there are two very goodreasons why you still should do it.

 Reason number one is that, despite the resistence you might encounter, solving these problems is still the best chance you've got of delivering this project that seems to be impossible.
-That's a really good, solid positive reason.
+That's a really solid reason.

 But reason number two is possibly for me, just as motivating: I know what happens when you don't.

 ## Chapter 3 - Trench Warfare

-Two members of my team were supposed to be installing their software on a clients machine.
-They'd written an install script to run from a clean install.
-They'd tried the install on a practice machine.
+Two members of my team were supposed to be putting their software on a clients machine.
+They'd written a script to run on a clean machine that would put our software where it needed to be.
+They'd tried the script on a practice machine.
 It had run without any problems.
-They kept trying to run the install script on the client's machine.
+They kept trying to run the script on the client's machine.
 It kept failing.

 They ran some diagnostic tests.
-The machine's that they were installing the software on were supposed to be clean.
-But running the diagnostics, it turned out that they already had other software installed.
+The machines that they were putting the software on were supposed to be clean.
+But running the tools we had to check for problems, it turned out that they already had other software running on them.
 When the pointed this out to the people who were supplying the servers, they began to act very strangely.

 It was a Sunday afternoon.
 And I was in an emergency meeting.
-The topic of the emergency meeting had been what we were going to do about the failure of my team to install their software on the clients machine.
+The topic of the emergency meeting had been what we were going to do about the failure of my team to load our software on the clients machine.
 The client was implying very strongly that the reason we'd failed was because our guys weren't up to the job.
-Just like the guys in the server room, when I brought up the subject of software already being installed on the servers he became evasive.
+Just like the guys in the server room, when I brought up the subject of other software already running on the servers he became evasive.
 He moved the topic of the emergency meeting onto what we should do about the fact that our three o'clock emergency meeting had overrun into our four o'clock emergency meeting.

-Ultimately the mystery of server installation failure was solved.
+Ultimately the mystery of server software already running was solved.
 The company that were providing the servers were in some kind of dispute with the organisation that wanted the project.
-While they were in dispute, they were working to the letter of their written agreement - and so providing servers that already had some software installed, even though they knew it would break our software.
+While they were in dispute, they were working to the letter of their written agreement - and so providing servers that already had some software loaded, even though they knew it would break ours.
 That's part of why they were being so weird.
 But the other part is that the written agreement to provide the servers was officially secret.
 So even as they saw our guys failing, and they knew why, they felt they weren't legally allowed to tell us.

 Eventually we found out.
 Eventually it was admitted that there was no chance that the project could go live that week.
 I left the project the next week and never heard of it again, I'm certain it never delivered.